junminglazy/Lazy-Update-World-Model/README.md

 <img width="210" height="304" alt="未命名圖表 drawio (4)" src="https://github.com/user-attachments/assets/2b4ddded-68b1-4dae-b254-67e3d66c95bf" />

 1.This article ["The Impossible Triangle of Game Development: How We Got Trapped"](https://medium.com/@junming1119/the-impossible-triangle-of-game-development-how-we-got-trapped-fa760699c1ea).
-In the article, describe the core dilemma of open-world AAA games: the trade-off between **Scale**, **Fidelity**, and **Cost**.
+* In the article, describe the core dilemma of open-world AAA games: the trade-off between **Scale**, **Fidelity**, and **Cost**.
-This repository explores a potential technical approach to mitigate this problem through a lazy-update world model.
+   It explains how the traditional object-centric global update model in current game engines traps developers, and why rising player expectations, runaway budgets, and hardware demands make this dilemma even worse.
+   The conclusion argues that breaking free requires a true **Paradigm Shift** in how we think about virtual worlds, rather than incremental optimizations.

 ## Documentation Center